-Drew L. Siler1, Pepin2, Vesselinov3, Mudunuru3
+Drew L. Siler1, Jeff D. Pepin2, Vesselinov3, Mudunuru3

+2U.S.
+Geological Survey, Albuquerque, New Mexico, USA

 Abstract

 Introduction

 Permeability in the crust can be highly variable in space (e.g., Caine et al., 1996; Caine and Forster, 1999; Fairley et al., 2003; Fairley and Hinds, 2004; Sanderson and Zhang, 2004).
 Accordingly, it is commonplace in developed geothermal systems for production fluid flow to occur from a few relatively small (sub-meter- to meter-long) intervals of a borehole that may be 100s or 1000s of meters in total length (based on Nevada Division of Minerals, publicly available data).
-This compartmentalization of hydrothermal fluid flow means that within geothermal fields the volume of rock that transmits fluids at volumes suitable for power production is much, much smaller than the volume of rock that does not transmit fluid (or transmits at sub-commercial volumes).
+This compartmentalization of hydrothermal fluid flow means that within geothermal fields the volume of rock that transmits fluids at volumes suitable for power production is much smaller than the volume of rock that does not transmit fluid (or transmits at sub-commercial volumes).
 This presents a significant challenge to efficient exploration, development, and maintenance of these renewable energy resources.
 The compartmentalization of the fluid flow system may be associated with spatial changes in fracture permeability along faults, and/or with permeability variation in the stratigraphic succession.
 The purpose of this study is to shed light on the geologic factors that control the compartmentalization of fluid flow in hydrothermal systems.
 We evaluate this through non-negative matrix factorization with k-means clustering (NMFk) analysis of three-dimensional (3D) geologic characteristics.
 NMFk is applied to a suite of geologic factors that have been calculated along production, injection, and non-productive wells at Brady geothermal field in northwestern, NV.
 The results elucidate the geologic factors that are most closely associated with production wells.
 Tracking the 3D distribution of these factors in new geothermal prospects and in developed geothermal fields may help promote more efficient resource development and reservoir maintenance.